Touker Suleyman: Career

-After leaving school, Suleyman joined a chartered accountancy firm in Southampton Row, London, heeding to his father's wishes that he enter a secure profession.
+After leaving school, Suleyman joined a chartered accountancy firm in Southampton Row, London, heeding his father's wishes that he enter a secure profession.
 He worked as an articled clerk earning £5.50 a week.
-Speaking of his experience there he states "I did the accounts for small clients like dentists and doctors, other accountants and small businesses.
+Speaking of his experience there, he stated: "I did the accounts for small clients like dentists and doctors, other accountants and small businesses.
 In a way it was educational, but quite boring.
 I saw that there were three ways to make money.
 You were either a pop star, in the fashion business, or in property."

 While doing an audit for a clothing company, Suleyman took home some crimplene garments for his grandmother who later told him that her friends wanted the same.
-He purchased more which she then sold on his behalf for about a year.
+He purchased more, which she then sold on his behalf for about a year.
 He describes this incident as his introduction to the fashion business.
-Suleyman went in to a partnership with the manufacturer operating out of a factory in East London before going on to form Kingsland Models which supplied clothing to the likes of C&A, Dorothy Perkins and Top Shop.
+Suleyman went in to a partnership with the manufacturer, operating out of a factory in East London before going on to form Kingsland Models which supplied clothing to the likes of C&A, Dorothy Perkins and Top Shop.

 In the early 1980s, after being advised by a stockbroker, Suleyman took a 29.9% stake in clothing business Mellins.
 He was later persuaded by Laing & Cruickshank that Mellins should buy a stake in retailer Bamber Stores "because it offered synergy—we make it and we sell it."
 After Suleyman asked accountants Coopers & Lybrand to do a review, they discovered that the business had falsified their records and was £20–26 million in deficits.
 A board meeting was held the following Monday where Suleyman resigned, the company's shares were suspended, and receivers Cork Gully were called in.
-The collapse of Bamber Stores now forced Suleyman to find a way to raise money or see Mellins collapse too but he was unable to find investors.
-Suleyman was now stuck with debt and sold his house to repay money he owed to the bank.
+The collapse of Bamber Stores forced Suleyman to find a way to raise money or see Mellins collapse too but he was unable to find investors.
+Suleyman was stuck with debt and sold his house to repay money he owed to the bank.

+In November 2024 he was awarded the Drapers lifetime achievement award for his 50 year career in Fashion.

 Low Profile Group

-In 1984, Suleyman acquired a small cash-and-carry business which subsequently became Low Profile Group, a clothing manufacturer supplying UK retail stores including Marks & Spencer.
-The company’s factories are based in Turkey, Bulgaria, and Georgia.
+In 1984, Suleyman acquired a small cash-and-carry business which subsequently became Low Profile Group, a clothing manufacturer supplying retail stores including Marks & Spencer.
+The company's factories are based in Turkey, Bulgaria and Georgia.

 Hawes & Curtis

 In 2001, Low Profile Group acquired Hawes & Curtis for £1.
 The company was £500,000 in debt and was about to go into administration.
-Turnover at Hawes & Curtis rose from £600,000 in 2001 to £30m in 2014, whilst Suleyman retained the Chairmanship of Hawes & Curtis.
+Turnover at Hawes & Curtis rose from £600,000 in 2001 to £30 million in 2014, whilst Suleyman retained the Chairmanship of Hawes & Curtis.

 As of 2014, Hawes & Curtis operates from 30 branches in the UK and one in Cologne, Germany.
-In 2013, UAE investment group Korath Holding signed a $5m deal to open 26 Hawes & Curtis stores across the Gulf over a period of five years.
+In 2013, UAE investment group Korath Holding signed a $5 million deal to open 26 Hawes & Curtis stores across the Gulf over five years.